agdelig/weather-service-backend/README_APP.md

  * Python v3.7.1
  * Docker (optional) I used version 18.09.0
 ## Assumptions
+ * Validity of API responses (XML validity, response following API spec, etc) is taken
+ for granted and is not checked.
  * Maximum forecast in the future can be 5 days in advance
  * If only day is used with no time data returned will be that of the
  first time window provided by openwaethermap API